 Truro is Cornwall’s only city, and not only is it just half an hour from Clowance, it’s a place steeped in history and culture.

-Here’s some of the top things to do in Truro this winter:
+Here’s some of the top things to do in Truro:

 Also known as the Cathedral of the Blessed Virgin Mary, Truro Cathedral and it’s Gothic architecture, ornate carvings and stained glass windows are a must-see for anyone visiting the city.
-Admission is free, and the cathedral is also home to a fabulous restaurant which is the perfect place to warm up with a Cornish cream tea or enjoy a spot of lunch.
+Admission is free, and the cathedral is also home to a fabulous restaurant which is the perfect place to enjoy a Cornish cream tea or enjoy a spot of lunch.

 Take a look behind the scenes of Skinner’s Brewery and discover how award-winning ales are made.
 Perfect for beer connoisseurs, or anyone looking for a fun-filled rainy day activity, the tours provide insight into the brewing process and the history of the brewery, and are followed by a tutored beer tasting session in the brewery’s tap room.